vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 + ### Sequences

-If you thought naming spies could be more dynamic you are absolutly right.
-In this final section we’ll look at exactly that functionality.
-The data we’ve provided our factories with was as static as it gets.
+If you thought naming spies could be less static you are absolutly right.
+In this final section we’ll look at creating sequential unique values as test data for your factory attributes.
+When might this be useful?
 What about unique email addresses for testing authentication or unique usernames for example?
-That’s were sequences come in handy.
-Let’s look at a couple of different ways to use **sequence** to create unique values for your factories’ attributes:
+That’s where sequences shine.
+Let’s look at a couple of different ways you can make use of **sequence**:

 + **“global” sequence**